Configuration Parameters

 {time interval}

-Time-out for scanning one file initiated by SpIDer Gate.
+Timeout for scanning one file initiated by SpIDer Gate.

-Acceptable values: from 1 second (1s) to 1 hour (1h).
+Allowed values: from 1 second (1s) to 1 hour (1h).

 Default value: 30s